Dawglife/Kubernetes/Readme.md

 kube-proxy - Provides network proxy services.
 ```

-# high level goal of the workshop
+# High level goal of the workshop

 * Install and configure a basic Kubernets cluster
 * Install the Kubernets UI